arthurpessa/ordpy/README.rst

    Permutation Jensen-Shannon distance: A versatile and fast symbolic tool for complex time-series analysis.
 Physical Review E, 105, 045310.

-.. [#bandt] Bandt, C. (2022).
-Statistics and modelling of order patterns in univariate series. arXiv:2212.14386.
+.. [#bandt] Bandt, C. (2023).Statistics and contrasts of order patterns in univariate time series, Chaos, 33, 033124.

 .. [#bandt_wittfeld] Bandt, C., & Wittfeld, K. (2022).
 Two new parameters for
    the ordinal analysis of images. arXiv:2212.14643.